cvmfs-contrib/cvmfs-tutorial-2021/docs/01_introduction.md

 #### Read-only filesystem over HTTP

-CernVM-FS is a ***network filesystem***, which you can mount in Linux or macOS via [FUSE (Filesystem in Userspace)](https://github.com/libfuse/libfuse).
+CernVM-FS is a ***network filesystem***, which you can mount in Linux or macOS via [FUSE (Filesystem in Userspace)](https://github.com/libfuse/libfuse) and on Windows in a [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) virtualized Linux environment.
 In some ways it is similar to other network filesystems like [NFS](https://en.wikipedia.org/wiki/Network_File_System) or [AFS](https://en.wikipedia.org/wiki/Andrew_File_System), but there are various aspects to it that are quite different.